SriSaiPriyaSenthilvel/TSA_EXP6/README.md

 7. You calculate the root mean squared error (RMSE) to evaluate the model's performance
 8. You calculate the mean and standard deviation of the entire sales dataset, then fit a Holt- Winters model to the entire dataset and make future predictions
-9. You plot the original sales data and the predictions
+9. You plot the original powerconsumption data and the predictions
 ### PROGRAM:
 ```
 # Importing necessary libraries